XEGNAY-AM

-XEGNAY-AM is a radio station in Tepic, Nayarit, Mexico, owned by the state government of Nayarit.
-It is branded as Radio Nayarit and broadcasts a public and cultural radio format on 550 AM.
+XEGNAY-AM/XHTNY-FM is a radio station in Tepic, Nayarit, Mexico, owned by the state government of Nayarit.
+It is branded as Radio Aztlán and broadcasts a public and cultural radio format on 550 AM and 100.3 FM.

 History

 XETNC-AM came to air on November 26, 1980.
 It was the first noncommercial radio station in the state and was long known as Radio Aztlán.

 A break in the station's permit history required the station to be reauthorized.
 As part of the authorization, for which a public use concession was awarded, XETNC became XEGNAY-AM.

 In 2021, the state government received a concession for XHTNY-FM, an FM station on 100.3 MHz in Tepic.
+The two stations simulcast.